Getting Started

 Paid Open Access/Hybrid Journals:

-Many traditional/subscription journals make available to authors the option to pay an article processing charge (APC) to make their article open access in an otherwise closed context.
-That is, for the payment of a fee, commonly $2500-$5000, that particular article will be open access alongside other articles in the journal which are behind paywalls.
+Many subscription journals make available to authors the option to pay an article processing charge (APC) to make their article open access in an otherwise closed context.
+That is, for the payment of a fee, commonly $2500-$5000, that particular article will be open alongside other articles in the journal which are behind paywalls.
 Any author with access to funding is free to consider this option as their prerogative.
-However, this model creates equity issues, raises concerns about “double-dipping”, and isn’t eligible for funding through KU’s One University Open Access Author Fund.
+However, this model creates equity issues, raises concerns about “double-dipping”, and isn’t eligible for funding through the Open Access Author Fund.
 KU Libraries is actively exploring deals with publishers of hybrid journals that open works by KU authors without the payment of an APC.
 Such deals, when brokered, will be posted on OA Agreements and APC Discounts.

 Leveraging the KU Faculty Senate Open Access Policy